MESMER-group/mesmer/docs/source/development.rst

 ----------

 To help us focus on what the code does, not how it looks, we use a couple of automatic formatting tools.
+We use the following tools:
+- `isort <https://github.com/PyCQA/isort>`_ to sort import statements
+- `black <https://github.com/psf/black>`_ to auto-format the code
+- `flake8 <https://flake8.pycqa.org/en/latest/>`_ to check the format and small errors

 These automatically format the code for us and tell use where the errors are.
 To use them, after setting yourself up (see `Getting setup`_), simply run ``make format``.
 Note that ``make format`` can only be run if you have committed all your work i.e. your working directory is 'clean'.